-In addition, Doing Business offers detailed subnational reports, which exhaustively cover business regulation and reform in different cities and regions within a nation.
-These reports provide data on the ease of doing business, rank each location, and recommend reforms to improve performance in each of the indicator areas.
+In addition, Doing Business offers detailed subnational studies, which exhaustively cover business regulation and reform in different cities and regions within a nation.
+These studies provide data on the ease of doing business, rank each location, and recommend reforms to improve performance in each of the indicator areas.
 Selected cities can compare their business regulations with other cities in the economy or region and with the 190 economies that Doing Business has ranked.

-The first Doing Business report, published in 2003, covered 5 indicator sets and 133 economies.
-This year's report covers 11 indicator sets and 190 economies.
+The first Doing Business study, published in 2003, covered 5 indicator sets and 133 economies.
+This year's study covers 12 indicator sets and 190 economies.
+Ten of these areas-starting a business, dealing with construction permits, getting electricity, registering property, getting credit, protecting minority investors, paying taxes, trading across borders, enforcing contracts, and resolving insolvency-are included in the ease of doing business score and ease of doing business ranking.
+Doing Business also measures regulation on employing workers and contracting with the government, which are not included in the ease of doing business score and ranking.
 Most indicator sets refer to a case scenario in the largest business city of each economy, except for 11 economies that have a population of more than 100 million as of 2013 (Bangladesh, Brazil, China, India, Indonesia, Japan, Mexico, Nigeria, Pakistan, the Russian Federation and the United States) where Doing Business, also collected data for the second largest business city.
 The data for these 11 economies are a population-weighted average for the 2 largest business cities.
 The project has benefited from feedback from governments, academics, practitioners and reviewers.
 The initial goal remains: to provide an objective basis for understanding and improving the regulatory environment for business around the world.